| Feature/Factor | TikTok | YouTube |

 - Full documentaries and even movies

 The platform launched two decades ago, and the app’s main focus was to share home videos, which later changed with time.
 Now you will see how to earn on both platforms.
-It was founded in 2005 by Steve Chen, Chad Harley and Jawed Karim, which Google now owns.
+It was founded in 2005 by Steve Chen, Chad Harley, and Jawed Karim, and is now owned by Google.

 The audience on YouTube is more diverse, with the majority aged 18-49, and content often has a longer lifespan compared to the fleeting trends of TikTok.